alextanhongpin/components-design/01-intro.md

 ### What are Components?
 > Components are predictable elements that produces an **expected output** when a set of **known inputs** are introduced into them.

+The three major platform - iOS, Android and Web has their own list of predefined components.
+Given that such components already exists, why do we still need to create custom components?

+> Custom components are components tailored to deliver certain experience to the users.

+Visual branding is important.
+It's hard not to recognize Facebook from its famous `Like Button`, or Google's `Search Box`.
+Let's take a look at other examples:

+Airbnb, Foursquare, GoogleMap - Location-based applications that relies heavily on a map to help users search/navigate through results in a particular area.
+Facebook, Twitter - Mostly social media components that encourages users to share, connect and communicate with others.
+Medium, Quora - Delivers the writing experience on the web through their editor.
+Tumblr, Deviantart, Behance, Instagram - Focuses on images (display, edit)

 ### Philosophy in Components Design

 - Predictable